Larisa-Antsifrova/project-ses-bit-web-api/README.md

 - Email and password are required.
 - Email and password fields are validated only for their presence.
 - If a user with the provided e-mail and or password does not exist in database, general error message is returned.
-- If validation is successful and credentials are right, the JSON Web Token is created and returned.
+- If validation is successful and credentials are correct, a JSON Web Token is created and returned.
+- At this point only access token strategy is implemented (no refresh token is generated and stored).
-- JWT has limited life span.
+- Access JWT has limited life span.

 #### Login request